Skip to main content Skip to main navigation

 Payment

-Pay your fixed interest payment (if prepaying) by the start date of your new fixed interest rate loan.
+Pay your fixed interest amount (if prepaying) by the start date of your new fixed‑rate loan to ensure it is applied from the correct date.

 Additional information about fixed interest rate loans